 When patients arrive at the clinic they are assessed by the dentist, x-rays are taken if needed, and the dentist develops a treatment plan.
 The treatment plan is then used by a variety of volunteer dentist to care for the needs of the patient.
 Some dentists prefer to serve patients at no cost in their offices by referral from the MFC.

 As patients arrive for their appointments, they are greeted by volunteers from First Baptist Church.
 Nurses then triage each patient by checking vital signs and updating medical history.
-The patient is then seen by a doctor.
+The patient is then seen by a doctor or nurse practitioner.
 All doctors and nurses are volunteers.
 For most clinic openings we have two or three doctors and two or three nurses who are available to serve the needs of the uninsured.